wp-plugins/active-directory-integration/readme.txt

 == Description ==

-This Plugin allows WordPress to authenticate, authorize, create and update against an Active Directory Domain.
+This Plugin allows WordPress to authenticate, authorize, create and update users against an Active Directory Domain.

 It is very easy to set up.
 Just activate the plugin, type in a domain controller, and you're done.
 But there are more Features: